Quickly catch up on the latest solar news in the solar industry…

 If you’re a business owner or key decision maker in your company, these should be highly compelling reasons to consider clean energy for your facility footprint.

-In times of uncertainty, it’s our responsibility more than ever to fool-proof our infrastructure and buildings to withstand the social and economic costs of pandemics, global warming, and other unpredictable occurrences.
+In uncertain times, it’s our responsibility to fool-proof our infrastructure and buildings.
+They need to withstand the social and economic costs of pandemics, global warming, and other unpredictable occurrences.
 Furthermore, there’s a need to think about the greater good of our decisions, their impacts, and what our world can become beyond the pandemic.

 The growth of solar in the United States continues to be prohibited by tariffs placed on the industry in 2018.
 However, despite the tariffs, the commercial solar growth forecast is not all doom and gloom.